The 7-Step Graphic Design Process For Modern Creative Teams

 Always a great starting point, first ensure you have objectives and goals defined.
 This will make the remaining steps easier and give everyone involved a better understanding of what a successful design should look like.

 Every graphic design project has been created for a reason.
-To ensure a smooth design process, make sure that reason is well-communicated and well-known for all stakeholders.
+To ensure a smooth design process, make sure that reason is well-communicated and well-known to all stakeholders.
 The last thing you want is to find out someone has a different definition of success while the design is in its final stages.

 2. Start Your Creative Brief